-The Fund may invest up to a total of 15% of its net assets in securities that are subject to legal or contractual restrictions on resale and securities the markets for which are illiquid.
+The Fund may invest up to a total of 15% of its net assets in securities that are subject to legal or contractual restrictions on resale and securities that are illiquid.
+An illiquid security is a security that the Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the security.
 The sale of illiquid securities often requires more time and results in higher brokerage charges, or dealer discounts, and other selling expenses than does the sale of securities eligible for trading on national securities exchanges, or in the OTC markets.
 Restricted securities may sell at a price lower than similar securities that are not subject to restrictions on resale.
-The continued liquidity of such securities is not as well assured as that of publicly traded securities, and accordingly the Corporation's Board of Directors (the "Board" and each member of the Board, a "Director") will monitor their liquidity.
-The Board will review pertinent factors such as trading activity, reliability of price information, and trading patterns of comparable securities in determining whether to treat any such securities may adversely affect the Fund's liquidity.
+The continued liquidity of such securities is not as well assured as that of publicly traded securities, and accordingly the Fund will monitor their liquidity.
+The Fund will review pertinent factors such as trading activity, reliability of price information, and trading patterns of comparable securities in determining whether to treat any such security as liquid for purposes of the foregoing 15% test.
+To the extent such securities are treated as liquid, temporary impairments to trading patterns of such securities may adversely affect the Fund's liquidity.

 To the extent it can do so consistent with the foregoing limitations, the Fund may invest in non-publicly traded securities, including securities that are not registered under the Securities Act of 1933, as amended, (the "1933 Act") but that can be offered and sold to qualified institutional buyers under Rule 144A under that Act.
-The Board has adopted guidelines and delegated to the Adviser, subject to the supervision of the Board, the daily function of determining and monitoring the liquidity of Rule 144A securities.
+The Fund's Board of Directors (the "Board") has adopted guidelines and delegated to the Adviser, subject to the supervision of the Board, the daily function of determining and monitoring the liquidity of Rule 144A securities.
 Rule 144A securities may become illiquid if qualified institutional buyers are not interested in acquiring the securities.